benwitte/film_industry_hearing/README.md

 # Film Industry Permit Analysis

-### Note: All Analysis Conducted by New York City Counsel.
+### Note: All Analysis Conducted by New York City Council.
 This is a copy of original repository, found here: https://github.com/NewYorkCityCouncil/film_industry_hearing

 **Contents**